eb1609/eb1609.github.io/index.md

     <h3>Why This Risk Index Matters</h3>
     <p>
-      Albania is a small open economy exposed to external shocks such as energy prices, exchange-rate movements, and tourism demand.
-A composite index captures how these risks interact rather than viewing them in isolation.
+      Albania is a small economy highly exposed to external shocks such as oil prices, exchange-rate movements, and tourism demand.
+I created a composite index to capture the scale of these risks interact and their interactions as a whole.
     </p>

     <h3 style="margin-top: 20px;">Methodology Summary</h3>
     <p>
-      Each indicator is converted into a volatility-based risk measure and standardized using z-scores so all risks are comparable on the same scale.
+      Each indicator is weighed the same and converted to a z-score so all risks are comparable on the same scale.
     </p>

     <h3 style="margin-top: 20px;">Limitations</h3>
     <ul>
       <li>Equal weighting assumes identical risk importance</li>
-      <li>Annual data smooths short-term shocks</li>
+      <li>Annual data ignores short-term shocks</li>
       <li>Structural risks are not included</li>
     </ul>